 The Effect on Trade Guidelines set out the principles developed by the Union Courts to interpret the effect on trade concept and indicate when agreements are unlikely to be capable of appreciably affecting trade between Member States.
-They include a negative rebuttable presumption that applies to all agreements within the meaning of Article 101(1) irrespective of the nature of the restrictions included in such agreements, thus applying also to agreements containing hardcore restrictions.17 According to this presumption, vertical agreements are in principle not capable of appreciably affecting trade between Member States when (i) the aggregate market share of the parties on any relevant market within the Union affected by the agreement does not exceed 5%, and (ii) the aggregate annual Union turnover of the supplier generated with the products covered by the agreement does not exceed EUR 40 million.18 The Commission may rebut the presumption if an analysis of the characteristics of the agreement and its economic context demonstrates the contrary.
+They include a negative rebuttable presumption that applies to all agreements within the meaning of Article 101(1) of the Treaty, irrespective of the nature of the restrictions included in such agreements, thus also applying to agreements containing hardcore restrictions30.
+According to that presumption, vertical agreements are in principle not capable of appreciably affecting trade between Member States when:

+the aggregate market share of the parties on any relevant market within the Union affected by the agreement does not exceed 5%, and

+the aggregate annual Union turnover of the supplier generated with the products covered by the agreement does not exceed EUR 40 million or, in cases involving agreements concluded between a buyer and several suppliers, the buyer’s combined purchases of the products covered by the agreements does not exceed EUR 40 million31.
+The Commission may rebut the presumption if an analysis of the characteristics of the agreement and its economic context demonstrates the contrary.

-As set out in the De Minimis Notice, vertical agreements entered into by non- competitors are generally considered to fall outside the scope of Article 101(1) if the market share held by each of the parties to the agreement does not exceed 15% on any of the relevant markets affected by the agreement.19 This general rule is subject to two exceptions.
-Firstly, as regards hardcore restrictions, Article 101(1) applies irrespective of the parties’ market shares.20 This is because an agreement that may affect trade between Member States and which has an anti-competitive object may by its nature and independently of any concrete effect constitute an appreciable restriction on competition.21 Secondly, the 15% market share thresholds are reduced to 5% where, in a relevant market, competition is restricted by the cumulative effect
+As set out in the De Minimis Notice, vertical agreements entered into by non- competitors are generally considered to fall outside the scope of Article 101(1) of the Treaty if the market share held by each of the parties to the agreement does not exceed 15% on any of the relevant markets affected by the agreement32.
+This general rule is subject to two exceptions.
+First, as regards restrictions of competition by object, Article 101(1) of the Treaty applies even if the market share held by each of the

-14 See judgment in Case C-226/11 Expedia Inc. v Autorité de la concurrence EU:C:2012:795, paragraphs 16 and 17 with further references.
+27 See judgment of 13 December 2012, Expedia Inc. v Autorité de la concurrence and Others, C-266/11, EU:C:2012:795, paragraphs 16 and 17 (hereinafter ‘Case C-226/11 - Expedia’).

-15 OJ C 101, 27.4.2004, p.
-81.

-16 OJ C C 291, 30.8.2014, p.
-1.
+28 Commission Guidelines on the effect on trade concept contained in Articles 81 and 82 of the Treaty (OJ C 101, 27.4.2004, p.
+81).

+29 Commission Notice on agreements of minor importance which do not appreciably restrict competition under Article 101(1) of the Treaty on the Functioning of the European Union (OJ C 291, 30.8.2014,

+p.
+1).
+Further guidance is provided in Commission Staff Working Document – Guidance on restrictions of competition ‘by object’ for the purpose of defining which agreements may benefit from the De Minimis Notice, SWD(2014) 198 final.

-17 Effect on Trade Guidelines, paragraph 50.
+30 See paragraph 50 of the Effect on Trade Guidelines.

-18 Effect on Trade Guidelines, paragraph 52.
+31 See paragraph 52 of the Effect on Trade Guidelines.

-19 De Minimis Notice, paragraph 8, which also includes a market share threshold for agreements between actual or potential competitors, according to which such agreements do not appreciably restrict competition within the meaning of Article 101(1) if the aggregate market share held by the parties to the agreement does not exceed 10% on any of the relevant markets affected by the agreement.
+32 See paragraph 8 of the De Minimis Notice, which also includes a market share threshold for agreements between actual or potential competitors, according to which such agreements do not appreciably restrict competition within the meaning of Article 101(1) of the Treaty if the aggregate market share held by the parties to the agreement does not exceed 10% on any of the relevant markets affected by the agreement.